-When you have finished, click Forward, then click Apply.
+2 Click OK, then click Apply.

 Evolution opens with your new account created.

 If you want to import e-mail from another e-mail client, continue with Importing Mail.
-If not, skip to "Using Evolution: An Overview" on page 25.
+If not, skip to "Using Evolution: An Overview" on page 26.